 And while the painkiller wears off, the patient — that's you — has also been handed a larger mortgage repayment, a higher rent, and a cost-of-living that will never return to where it was, because prices are sticky on the way up and the corporations who raised them have already banked the difference.

-NOTE TO READER: The mechanisms described in this document are not theory.
+The mechanisms described in this document are not theory.
 They are standard macroeconomic relationships documented in peer-reviewed literature, central bank working papers, and internal government modelling.
 The suppression is not of the data — it is of the interpretation, and of the question of who benefits from the official narrative.